MantasTech/World-Freedom/README.md

 # World Freedom Data Analysis

 ## Overview
-This repository contains a data analysis project that delves deep into the human and economic freedom numbers for a year of 2020.
+This repository contains a data analysis project that explores the human and economic freedom numbers for a year of 2020.
 The objective is to show patterns among countries, revealing the dynamics of global freedom.

 ## Tools and Techniques
 - **Environment**: Jupyter Notebook